Jack Singleton joined the Warriors Senior Academy ahead of the 2014/15 season.

 He stole the show in the Six Nations with a magnificent four-try performance as England beat Italy 42-7 and later helped them to the World Rugby Under 20 Championship title in June 2016.

-The hooker used to play rugby at Oaklands College and St Albans before joining the Saracens Academy set-up where he progressed from the Under 16s right up to becoming captain of the Under 18s.
+The number two used to play rugby at Oaklands College and St Albans before joining the Saracens Academy set-up where he progressed from the Under 16s right up to becoming captain of the Under 18s.
 Singleton also captained Oaklands College first-team and represented Hertfordshire at senior level.

 The youngster began his career as a centre then became a flanker at St George’s School in Harpenden before turning his hand to hooking.